 “Historical evolution mocks all the prophylactic measures that have been adopted for the prevention of oligarchy,” wrote Robert Michels.
 “Who says organization, says oligarchy.”
 Faced with this frustrating reality and “the incompetence of the masses”, many reformers will eventually turn, like Michels, to fascism to implement what they see as ‘the greater good’.
 The fact that no dictatorship is possible without the support of the democratic will proves his point.

 Whether the government is openly fascist or not, the masses are openly manipulated.
-From the coercing of public opinion in the lead up to the Iraq war to the current astroturfing, TED talks, Thought Leaders and the WE Day phenomenon there is a climate of secular evangelical frenzy we haven’t witnessed since the last widespread rise in fascism.
+From the coercing of public opinion in the lead up to the US attack on Iraq to the current astroturfing, TED talks, Thought Leaders and the WE Day phenomenon there is a climate of secular evangelical frenzy we haven’t witnessed since the last widespread rise in fascism.
 The escalating coercive force applied on those designated as commoners is a reaction to their increasing tendency to disperse and follow divergent paths and interests.
 The crack in the monopoly on education and media has created a surge of independent thought which may finally dissolve the club of cohesive democratic power which has kept Great Men in power for centuries.
 With no middle class there will be no oligarchy.

 The masses are not and have never been as apathetic as their reputation depicts them.
 They are otherwise engaged or their interests lie elsewhere.
 The idea that everyone ought to be fascinated by and highly informed regarding governance systems is ridiculous, especially as the puppet show on display has little or nothing to do with our real governance.
 As long as governance is peer-promoted, transparent, permeable and easily challenged there is no need to force people to have interests other than those they choose.
 There are plenty of people who are interested in governance that can sound an alarm to the broader public in cases of concern and plenty of people interested enough to keep an eye on the workings.